ckng0221/restaurantreview-sentiment-analysis/README.md

 ## Directories

-**data** : Consists of raw data and cleaned data.
-Raw data consists of restaurant names at various locations in Malaysia, and the raw data collected.

 **notebook** : Consists of the work done on data and linguistic features analytics, and sentiment analysis model development, in Jupyter Notebook.
+To reference to the data, could download the complete datasets from [Kaggle](https://www.kaggle.com/datasets/choonkhonng/malaysia-restaurant-review-datasets).

 **webapp** : The source code for the Restaurant Review Sentiment Analysis Tool.